dpkrepo/WindowsAdministration/README.md

 ### Network Management:
 Managing network resources, including servers, printers, and other networked devices.

+### File and Storage Services:
+This role in Windows Server includes features like Storage Spaces, Data Deduplication, and iSCSI Target Server, which help in managing and optimizing storage.

 ### Backup and Recovery:
 Implementing backup solutions and ensuring data recovery in case of system failures.